-Sigma Warmbloods have been breeding warmblood horses for 24 years.
+Sigma Warmbloods have been breeding warmblood horses for over 40 years.
 In 1993, the Wuethrichs imported their first mares from their native Switzerland into Canada.
 Using these predominantly Swiss bloodlines together with other strong European lines and the Thoroughbred, necessary for today's more modern sport horse, they are breeding an athletic warmblood horse suitable for sport.

 Their original stallion, the Approved Swiss Warmblood Goya de Lully, by the Internationally famous Gauguin de Lully, has made a mark in the dressage ring with his beautiful paces and work ethic.
 His first foal crops made their way successfully into the sport.

 Over the years, their breeding program has incorporated new bloodlines through outside stallions, always with performance in mind.
 Several daughters of the Approved CWHBA, imported Dutch Warmblood Open Jumper - Wodan, by the Holsteiner Lorenz, joined the broodmare band.
 In 2002, the Approved Canadian Warmblood stallion Kingston, by Martin's Worry xx, stood at Sigma Warmbloods and in 2003 & 2004 the Approved CWHBA stallion Oberon, by Idocus, also stood at Sigma Warmbloods.

 The importation of the Approved Oldenburg stallion Gervantus II, added a new dimension to the Sigma breeding program with the powerful jumping blood of the Hanoverian stallion, Grannus.
 The homebred Garfield W, competing as BMO Garfield under Canadian International rider John Anderson, is an outstanding example of what this proven stallion can contribute to North American breeding and is himself the sire of several outstanding individuals.